Skip to main content

 Volunteer Description: Volunteers assist children in the classroom by reading to them and playing games with them.
 Their role is to create a meaningful connection with the students and be a positive role model.

-1. Submit an application to volunteer at Early Learning Essentials!
+1. Submit an application to volunteer at Early Learning Essentials!"

 2. Once they approve your application, sign in to Bloomerang to sign up for classroom shifts!
 There are also internships available at Early Learning Essentials!
+Watch this video for extra help!

-4. Please make sure to log your hours through BYU Y-SERVE!
+4. Please make sure to log your hours through BYU Y-Serve!

 BECOME A LEADER